-You must meet formally with your supervisors twice each month, and supervisors should fill out the Supervision Record Form.
-The students should then stick the records in their lab books.
-If ethics approval is needed for your project, you must attach the ethics letter to your dissertation.
-Failure to do this may incur penalties when markers are assessing your work and could cause the university to reject the dissertation until the ethics statement has been added.
+You must meet formally with your Supervisors twice each month and supervisors should fill in the Supervision Record Form.
+The students should then stick the records into their lab books.
+If Ethics approval is needed for your project, you must append the ethics letter to your dissertation.
+Failure to do this may incur penalties when markers are assessing your work and could cause the University to reject the dissertation until the Ethics statement has been added.

-Attendance of lab meetings/chemistry seminars.
+Attendance of lab meetings/Chemistry seminars.